kensasongko/laravel-bref/README.md

     ASSET_URL: !Sub 'https://${AssetsCdn.DomainName}'
 ```
 Notes:
-- Alternatively, you can use `serverless-lift` as [recommended](https://bref.sh/docs/websites.html) by [Bref](https://bref.sh/docs/frameworks/laravel.html#assets), but we don't use it here because some of our deployments are behind VPN access.
+- Alternatively, you can use `serverless-lift` as [recommended](https://bref.sh/docs/websites.html) by [Bref](https://bref.sh/docs/frameworks/laravel.html#assets), but we don't use it here because some of our deployments are behind VPN access and some use a different domain for assets.
 - For API, skip this step.

 Reference: [Serverless S3 Sync](https://www.serverless.com/plugins/serverless-s3-sync)